CookSnap/CookSnap/README.md

 <h1 align="left">
   <img src="./public/favicon.svg" alt="CookSnap logo" width="100" height="100" style="vertical-align:middle;margin-right:12px;" />
-  CookSnap · Alpha v0.4
+  CookSnap · Alpha v0.5
 </h1>

 CookSnap is a full-stack pantry ops platform built with Next.js App Router + Supabase.
 Scan barcodes, OCR receipts, or add items manually while a Supabase backend keeps risk bands, households, and recipes in sync.
-Alpha v0.4 layers in real UPC lookups with the browser `BarcodeDetector` API, item-level metadata caching (including product thumbnails), and a `/pantry/{itemId}` detail route with edit/delete controls.
+Alpha v0.5 layers in real UPC lookups with the browser `BarcodeDetector` API, item-level metadata caching (including product thumbnails), a `/pantry/{itemId}` detail route, and a brand-new open recipe pipeline that streams thousands of CSV rows into a precomputed JSON cache for lightning-fast fuzzy search and pantry-aware suggestions.
 This guide walks through the setup, current features, what’s coming next, and how the stack fits together.

 ## Installation & Setup (from zero)
 1. **Clone the repository**